How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 RFI/Noise Optimization

 URIs that do not come with a metal case should be put inside a small aluminum enclosure to improve RFI resistance, protect the PCB from possible damage, and simplify the node appearance.
-Small opening(s) should be provided so the status LED(s) are visible, or mount standard 5mm LED(s) on the enclosure and wire to the LED lines on the URI.

 Additional Required Components

-I've built about a dozen full-duplex radio-based nodes, some with metal enclosures and some with plastic enclosures and after various (sometimes major) optimizations have got them all working well, however the ones in metal enclosures have usually had fewer noise issues needing to be debugged and optimized.
+I've built many full-duplex radio-based nodes, some with metal enclosures and some with plastic enclosures and after various (sometimes major) optimizations have got them all working well, however the ones in metal enclosures have usually had fewer noise issues needing to be debugged and optimized.
 Having ferrite filters on all cables is the most important thing.
 The ferrites should be placed as close to the node end of the cable as possible.
 Each cable should have 2-4 turns around a ferrite core.
-With the Tx HT putting out 1+ Watts of RF energy just inches away, any wire or cable longer than a couple inches that does not have a ferrite filter or is not fully enclosed in a shielded enclosure will act like an antenna and conduct RF into the node electronics, which can cause noisy audio or other issues.
+With the Tx HT putting out 1+ Watts of RF energy just inches away, any wire or cable longer than a couple inches that does not have a ferrite filter or is not fully enclosed in a shielded enclosure will act like an antenna and conduct RF into the node electronics, which can cause noisy audio and other issues.

 Recommended / Optional Components

-For best possible performance a 6.3" x 4.1" x 2.1" aluminum enclosure (link) can be used for the power supplies instead of the above ABS enclosure but this adds about $20 to the cost and is more difficult to fabricate.
+For best performance a 6.3" x 4.1" x 2.1" aluminum enclosure (link) can be used for the power supplies instead of the above ABS enclosure but this adds about $20 to the cost and is more difficult to fabricate.

 Alternatively a larger enclosure with no mounting plate could be used with the HTs mounted on the sides, or a longer box could be used with the HTs on the front, ideally 10" x 4.5" x 1.75", but this is not a common size.
 Off-the-shelf boxes/enclosures in longer lengths tend to also have larger widths/depths.
-For example 10 x 5 x 3 are easier to find but take up almost twice the volume.
-Or you could make your own enclosure out of aluminum, copper, stainless steel, or a surplus equipment case.

 Enclosure Options